303K/wp-conductor/readme.md

 This task copies scaffold-child to a new theme

 #### `grunt wp-download`
 Used to download Wordpress.
-It will move wordpress in the right folder.
+It will move wordpress in the right folder (/wordpress).

 #### `grunt wp-config`
 Create a wp-config.php file.